nabajepo/SimilarityImages/README.md

+# Description
-It's a program that helps users find 5 similar images in a specific database.
-In this case, my database is a folder.
+This program allows users to find five similar images in a specific database.
+This program uses a folder as its database.
+Here, we compare the colors of each image.